wyomingCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 The State of Wyoming recognizes felonies as the most severe crimes, and they attract the most severe punishments.

-The website of the Wyoming Legislature contains detailed information about the state's criminal laws and its sanctions.
+The website of the Wyoming Legislature generally contains detailed information about the state's criminal laws and its sanctions.

 Criminal cases in Wyoming are adjudicated within the state's criminal courts.
-Individuals who wish to access Wyoming criminal court records related to a specific hearing can submit requests to the court where the proceedings occurred.
+Individuals who wish to access Wyoming criminal court records related to a specific hearing may submit requests to the court where the proceedings occurred.

 What is a Felony in Wyoming?